trendmicro/tlsh/README.md

 with only a single instance of the pattern, then the difference will be increased if the file lenght is included.
 But by using the `diffxlen` function, the file length will be removed from consideration.

+Note that the python API has been extended to miror the C++ API.
+See py_ext/tlshmodule.cpp and the py_ext/test.py script to see the full API set.

 # Design Choices